egonl/SharpDocx/README.md

 If you want to do something that's not supported by SharpDocx, you can do so by creating your own document subclass.
 See the Inheritance example.

 SharpDocx supports .NET Framework 3.5/4.5 and .NET Standard 2.0.
+Since it supports .NET Standard 2.0 it can be used in .NET Core 3.1, .NET 5.0 and .NET 6.0 projects as well.